ladcass/governance-eval/README.md

-# Dissertation: Creating a Data Pipeline to Automate the Creation of a Dataset to Evaluate Corporate Governance of S\&P 1500 Companies
+# Dissertation: Data Pipeline to Create a Comprehensive Dataset and Evaluation of the Effect that Corporate Governance has on Company Performance
 Final year dissertation project.
-Creating the data pipeline to create a comprehensive dataset to evaluate the corporate governance of select companies.
+Creating the data pipeline to create a comprehensive dataset to evaluate the effect of corporate governance factors on company performance.

 The files are separated in the following logic: